VTL-Community/VTLTech/Guidelines.md

 provide the content in either columnar or row format regardless of the expressed preference; clients SHOULD NOT expect a particular serialization format.

+When retrieving all datasets, the response SHOULD BE a JSON object, where each key MUST correspond to a dataset alias.
+Each value SHOULD BE a JSON object with the same structure as the one described above.

-The `/dataset` endpoint MAY accept the `PUT` HTTP method.
-The body argument MUST be a JSON object with the following properties:
+The `/datapoints` endpoint MAY accept the `PUT` HTTP method.
+The identifier of the dataset to put MUST BE specified in the URL as the last path element.
+The body argument MUST be a JSON object with the same properties as listed before.

-1. `"alias"`:        The alias to be used for this VTL dataset in a VTL transformation scheme;
-2. `"structure"`:    the same as above;
-3. `"description"`:  the same as above;
-4. `"source"`:       the same as above;
-5. `"data"`:         the same as above.

 If the `"source"` property is specified, and data content is available to the web service by using the reference information provided, the `"data"` property MAY be omitted; otherwise the `"data"`